 If you wish to end your tenancy, there are a few things you will need to do first:

 How much notice is required?

-You must give us 4 weeks notice in writing - you can do this by completing a Termination Form which can be collected from our offices located at Coastal House or Grange Park.
+You must give us 4 weeks notice in writing - you can do this by completing a Termination Form; please contact us on Tel: 01253 477900 (option 3) or by email to firstname.lastname@example.org.
 Where the tenancy is held jointly, notice from one of the tenants will end the tenancy.

 Tenancies must end on a Monday and will be effective as soon as we are in receipt of all documents and keys.
 Under Blackpool Council’s Tenancy Agreement, full rent is payable until the documents and keys are returned to us.

 What items do I need to clear from the property?

 All personal items need to be removed from the property, including: carpets, curtains, furniture and white goods (e.g. kitchen appliances) before the keys are returned.

 If you wish to recycle unwanted furniture, the following local charities may be able to help you:

 The property should be left clean and tidy, and clear of all belongings.
 If this is not possible, you will be charged for any work we carry out.
 If you think there might be a problem, please contact email@example.com to discuss your concerns.